Experiences in Hamardomen

 The medieval town of Hamarkaupangen was an important ecclesiastical center between Oslo and Nidaros.
-When the pilgrimages began, it was natural for saint-worshiped pilgrims to spend the night in St. Olav's monastery at Domkirkeodden.
+When the pilgrimages began, it was natural for saint-worshiping pilgrims to spend the night in St. Olav's monastery at Domkirkeodden.
+At the edge of the Domkirkeodden headland, Hamar´s old cathedral, the bishop's castle, the monks' herb garden, hospital and school, were situated.
+Today, visitors can experience Hamardomen, the iconic glass structure that protects the Hamar Cathedral Ruins.
+There are aslo several exhibitions at Domkirkeodden.

 Fotoavd.
 Domkirkeodden

-At the edge of the Domkirkeodden headland Hamar´s old cathedral, the bishop's castle, the monks' herb garden, hospital and school, were situated.
-In the 16th century, the city was attacked, the church caught fire and left in ruins.
+In the 16th century, the city was attacked, the church caught fire and was left in ruins.
 Before the fire in 1567, the spiers of the church stretched 50 meters upwards.
 Imagine how the silhouette of the cathedral by Lake Mjøsa appeared as a landmark and pilgrimage destination, when pilgrims came from the ancient routes of the coastline of Stange Vestbygd or by sea.

 Morning prayer